Meloxicam Vs Celebrex: The Differences And The Similarities

 - Tell your doctor if you have faced liver infection or other health issues related to the liver.

-- Inform your doctor if you have habit of alcoholism.
+- Inform your doctor if you have a habit of alcoholism.

 - Inform your doctor about any gastric health issues that you face.